Validate Binary Search Tree (BST)

 What is the mistake in above solution?

 Based on the BST property, each node value must be greater than all nodes in the left sub-tree and less than all nodes in the right sub-tree.
-But above solution just check this property for the children of each node, not the entire left or right subtree.
+But above solution check this only for the children of each node, not the entire left or right subtree.
 So this solution will give the wrong result for several input cases.
 Consider this example:

 Not a valid BST